Whole genome sequence and comparative analysis of Borrelia burgdorferi MM1.

 Institute for Systems Biology

 Jabbari, Neda; Glusman, Gustavo; Joesch-Cohen, Lena M; Reddy, Panga Jaipal; Moritz, Robert L; Hood, Leroy; and Lausted, Christopher G, "Whole genome sequence and comparative analysis of Borrelia burgdorferi MM1."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 209.